Agilent Technologies

-In early 2023, the company announced a $725 million expansion of its state-of-the-art manufacturing facility that produces nucleic acid-based therapeutics in Frederick, Colorado.

 History

+In 1965, Hewlett-Packard branched out into scientific equipment by acquiring F&M Scientific, maker of gas chromatographs.
 Agilent Technologies was created in 1999 as a spin-off of several business units of Hewlett-Packard including test & measurement, optics, instrumentation and chemical analysis, electronic components, and medical equipment product lines.
 The split was predicated on the difficulty of growing HP's revenue stream and on the competitive vigor of smaller, more agile competitors.
-The company's launch slogan was "Innovating the HP Way", which capitalized on the strong HP corporate culture.
+The company's launch slogan was "Innovating the HP Way", which capitalized on the strong HP corporate culture called The HP Way.
 The starburst logo was selected to reflect "a burst of insight" (or "spark of insight") and the name "Agilent" aimed to invoke the notion of agility as a trait of the new firm.
 The Agilent spin-off was accompanied by an initial public offering which raised $2.1 billion, setting a record at the time.

 2000–2009

 In the early 2000s, "economic uncertainty" depressed demand for Agilent's products, including slow sales of health care products to hospitals in the United States, which accounted for 60% of the company's revenue at the time.
 The downturn also struck sales in the communications and semiconductor markets, where orders amounting to $500 million were canceled by buyers.
-These poor economic conditions prompted large reductions in force; from a headcount in 1999 of 35,000, which had risen to 48,000 by May 2001, it had by early 2003 cut 18,500 positions.
+These poor economic conditions prompted large reductions in force with 18,500 positions cut in 2003.
 In 2001, in midst of this downsizing, Agilent sold its health care and medical products organization to Philips Medical Systems, and was noted as having a valuation of about $11 billion.
 HP Medical Products had been the second oldest part of Hewlett-Packard, acquired in the 1950s.

 In August 2005, Agilent announced the sale of its business which produced semiconductor integrated circuits (known as "chips") for consumer and industrial uses to Kohlberg Kravis Roberts and Silver Lake Partners for $2.66 billion.
-This move was part of a broad effort to concentrate "on the test-and-measurement business at its historic core," and would entail termination of about 1,300 of the company's 28,000 employees.
+This move would involve termination of about 1,300 of the company's 28,000 employees.
 The group operated as a private company, Avago Technologies, until August 2009, when it was brought public in an IPO.
 After purchasing Broadcom Corporation in 2016, Avago changed its name to Broadcom Limited.

 Also in August 2005, Agilent sold its 47% stake in the light-emitting diode manufacturer Lumileds to Philips for $1 billion.
 Lumileds originally started as Hewlett-Packard's optoelectronics division.

 Also in August 2005, Agilent announced a plan to divest its semiconductor test business, composed of both the system-on-chip and memory test market areas.
-Agilent listed the new company as Verigy on NASDAQ in mid-2006.
+Agilent listed the new company as Verigy on the Nasdaq in mid-2006.